Neuro-Ophthalmology & Neuro-Otology

 A 38-year-old machinist was injured while lifting a 50-pound pail at his place of employment.
 He had acute onset of left-sided low back and buttock pain that, over 24 hours, progressed to include left leg pain radiating down the posterior thigh and leg.
 Medications and physical therapy were ineffective in managing his pain.
 MRI showed a left L4-5 paracentral disc herniation.
 Epidural injection on two occasions provided only short transient improvement.
 He proceeded to surgical discectomy that improved his severe sharp left leg symptoms but with residual left leg and back pain.
 Physical therapy and work hardening resulted in an exacerbation of his severe back pain.
 MRI 5 months after surgery showed epidural scarring around the left L5 nerve root only whereas a study 14 months after surgery showed epidural scarring and a small left L4-5 posterolateral disc protrusion.
 EMG 18 months after surgery showed an old left L5 radiculopathy.
 Follow-up transforaminal epidural injections at L4-5 and L5-S1 resulted in no transient or sustained improvement.
 Repeat MRI 20 months after surgery showed a large recurrent left posterolateral L4-5 disc herniation.
 Repeat discectomy was completed 22 months after his first surgery.
 Severe pain in the left leg was resolved, but he had persistent low back pain and activity intolerance with increased left leg and back pain with any activity that did not improve with physical therapy or work hardening.
 Follow-up MRI scans show only left L4-5 epidural fibrosis and disc degeneration with no significant disc protrusion or herniation.

 Although the potential causes are numerous, clinical studies have shown that some etiologies account for a greater proportion of failed back surgery syndrome cases.
 Approximately 95% of patients can be provided a specific diagnosis.
-There is approximately an equal distribution between the incidences of nonsurgical and surgical diagnoses (62).
-Waguespack presented a study of 183 consecutive failed back surgery syndrome patients, in which a predominant diagnosis was identified in 95% of the cases.
-She found foraminal stenosis in nearly 30%, painful lumbar disc disorder with or without stenosis or previous fusion in 24%, pseudoarthrosis in 15%, neuropathic pain in 9%, recurrent disc hernia with or without stenosis in approximately 8%, iatrogenic instability in 5%, a psychological basis in 3%, infection in 2%, and arachnoiditis in 1% (68).
-Similar findings were seen in another study where the causes of failed back surgery syndrome were noted to be foraminal stenosis 29%, symptomatic degenerative disc disease 22%, pseudoarthrosis 14%, neuropathic pain 10%, recurrent disc herniation 12%, facet joint pain 3% and sacroiliac joint pain 2% (59).
-Ha and colleagues demonstrated in a prospective cohort study a markedly increased incidence of sacroiliac joint degeneration after lumbar spine fusion (27).
-In a 5-year clinical review of 38 consecutive failed back surgery syndrome patients selected for lumbar arthrodesis by the author, the most common diagnosis was recurrent disc hernia with or without foraminal stenosis, followed by painful lumbar disc disruption and iatrogenic spondylolisthesis (28).
-In addition to structural pathology, a psychosocial basis is recognized as a contributing factor in most cases of failed back surgery syndrome (42).
+There is approximately an equal distribution between the incidences of nonsurgical and surgical diagnoses (64).
+Waguespack presented a study of 183 consecutive patients with failed back surgery syndrome, in which a predominant diagnosis was identified in 95% of the cases.
+She found foraminal stenosis in nearly 30%, painful lumbar disc disorder with or without stenosis or previous fusion in 24%, pseudoarthrosis in 15%, neuropathic pain in 9%, recurrent disc herniation with or without stenosis in approximately 8%, iatrogenic instability in 5%, a psychological basis in 3%, infection in 2%, and arachnoiditis in 1% (70).
+Similar findings were seen in another study where the causes of failed back surgery syndrome were noted to be foraminal stenosis 29%, symptomatic degenerative disc disease 22%, pseudoarthrosis 14%, neuropathic pain 10%, recurrent disc herniation 12%, facet joint pain 3% and sacroiliac joint pain 2% (61).
+Ha and colleagues demonstrated in a prospective cohort study a markedly increased incidence of sacroiliac joint degeneration after lumbar spine fusion (29).
+In a 5-year clinical review of 38 consecutive patients with failed back surgery syndrome selected for lumbar arthrodesis by the author, the most common diagnosis was recurrent disc hernia with or without foraminal stenosis, followed by painful lumbar disc disruption and iatrogenic spondylolisthesis (30).
+In addition to structural pathology, a psychosocial basis is recognized as a contributing factor in most cases of failed back surgery syndrome (44).

 The pathogenesis of symptoms varies from case to case.
 Lower back pain accompanies an array of musculoskeletal disorders, spinal instability, and microtrauma with spinal movement.
 There can be nerve root compression by residual or recurrent disc, scar tissue, foraminal or canal stenosis, or osteophyte.
 Spinal instability may contribute to nerve root trauma and irritation.
 Inflammation, neuropathic pain, and functional overlay may contribute to symptoms.
 Multiple mechanisms are responsible for most cases of failed back surgery syndrome.